pingcap/docs-cn/tidb-lightning/tidb-lightning-distributed-import.md

 ## Example 2: Import single tables in parallel

 TiDB Lightning also supports parallel import of single tables.
 For example, import multiple single tables stored in Amazon S3 by different TiDB Lightning instances into the downstream TiDB cluster in parallel.
 This method can speed up the overall import speed.
-For more information on external storages, see [External Storages](/br/backup-and-restore-storages.md)).
+When remote storages such as Amazon S3 is used, the configuration parameters of TiDB Lightning are the same as those of BR.
+For more details, see [external storage URL](/br/backup-and-restore-storages.md#url-format).

 > **Note:**
 >